-(MR Ch.5 ss.3.2.2, 5.1.2 and 5.2.1)
+(MR Ch.5 ss.3.2.2, 5.1.2, 5.2.1, 5.2.2, 5.2.4, and 5.2.6)

-Overview – This section describes the level of system security that must be achieved so that the risk of loss or separation of a major portion of the interconnected system is reduced to an acceptable level.
+This section describes the level of security that must be achieved so that the risk of loss or separation of a major portion of the interconnected system is reduced to an acceptable level.

-Stability – The IESO-controlled grid must display satisfactory performance before and after contingency events.
+The IESO-controlled grid must display satisfactory performance before and after contingency events.
 All IESO performance criteria must be satisfied, not only the transient and voltage stability criteria, for an operating condition to be deemed stable.

-Operating requirements – The IESO-controlled grid must be operated such that in a normal, planned state, voltages will be within normal limits, equipment loading will be within continuous ratings as supplied by facility owners, and transfers will be within system operating limits.
-For planned outages with Planned, Opportunity, or Information Priority Code, equipment may be loaded to long-term emergency ratings pre-contingency if authorized by the facility owner.
+The IESO-controlled grid must be operated such that in a normal, planned state, voltages will be within normal limits, equipment loading will be within continuous ratings as supplied by facility owners, and transfers will be within SOLs.
+For planned outages with Planned, Opportunity, or Information Priority Code, market participants may provide less restrictive equipment ratings, such as long-term emergency ratings (e.g., 10-day limited time ratings) to be applied pre-contingency pertaining to equipment that they own.
 Operation within authorized ratings shall be considered sufficient to avoid physical damage, protect safety, and avoid violation of any applicable law unless otherwise notified.

-Policies – The IESO will use the following policies to develop operational plans, establish system operating limits and instructions, and operate the IESO-controlled grid.
+The IESO will use the following policies to develop operational plans, establish SOLs and instructions, and operate the IESO-controlled grid.

 4.2 Methodology for Deriving System Operating Limits